 The districts of Granada are mostly centred around the oldest parts of the city, including the Realejo neighbourhood, which is the old Jewish quarter, and the Albaicin (Albayzin).
-Near the centre, you’ll find tight streets and a lot of old buildings featuring Islamic architecture.
+Near the centre, you’ll find tight streets and a lot of old buildings featuring Moorish and Islamic architecture.

 To the east is Sacromonte.
-This area is built into the hillside and contains numerous cave homes, mostly owned by the large gypsy community in the area.
+This neighbourhood is built into the hillside and contains numerous cave homes, mostly owned by the large gypsy community in the area.
 Staying in Albaicin or Realejo places you a few footsteps from this eccentric neighbourhood.

 No matter where you stay, you’ll be within walking distance of the old quarters and shopping centres.

-As the name implies, the Centre is the central district in Granada.
-It’s also called “El Centro.”
-You can also walk to just about anywhere in the city from this central point.
+As the name implies, El Centro (Centre) is the central district in Granada.
+You can also walk to just about anywhere in Granada from this central point.

 Just keep in mind that this is one of the hottest destinations for tourists, which means that you may want to book your accommodations well in advance.

-Where to stay: The best hotels in the Centre
+Recommended hotels in the Centre

-- Eurostars Catedral: Staying here puts you just 250 feet from the Granada Cathedral, and close to all the other attractions.
+- Eurostars Catedral: Staying here puts you just 250 feet from the Granada Cathedral and close to all the other attractions.
 If you want to explore the landmarks, this is a good starting point.

 - Hotel Posada del Toro: Decorated in the traditional Andalusian style, this hotel features an authentic courtyard that is almost 200 years old.
-It is also a five-minute walk from the Alhambra and numerous other sights.
+It is also a five-minute walk from the Alhambra Palace and numerous other sights.

 As the area is close to the northern part of town, you are also closer to the Sierra Nevada.
 If you enjoy hiking, climbing, and other forms of outdoor adventure, the Albaicin neighbourhood is a good place to start.

-Where to stay: The best hotels in Albaicin
+Recommended hotels in Albaicin

 - El Ladrón de Agua: Stay inside this 16th-century building in the centre of the Albaicin district.
-The hotel was carefully restored and features detailed marble floors, pillars, and a large painted façade.
+The Granada hotel was carefully restored and features detailed marble floors, pillars, and a large painted façade.
 It’s also within walking distance of the palace.